10 Things to Do in Belem in Lisbon

 Museu Coleção Berardo,| ©Dilum2444

-Among the most important creations, we must mention Picasso's "Femme dans un fauteuil" and "Tête de femme," Andy Warhol's "Brillo Box" (wooden cubes that recreate sponge packaging), and Francis Bacon's "Oedipus and the Sphinx after Ingres."
-The museum won Tripadvisor's "Traveler's Choice" award in 2021, and I can assure you that it is well worth a visit.
-It is located in Praça do Império, and general admission costs approximately €5.
+Among the most notable works, we must mention Picasso’s “Femme dans un fauteuil” and “Tête de femme,” Andy Warhol’s “Brillo Box” (wooden cubes recreating sponge packaging), and Francis Bacon’s “Oedipus and the Sphinx after Ingres.”
+The museum won a Tripadvisor “Travelers’ Choice” award in 2021, and I assure you it’s well worth a visit.
+It’s located at Praça do Império, and general admission **costs approximately €5.

 Mateo’s tip

-9. Come and see the neighborhood's newest addition: the MAAT
+9. Come check out the neighborhood’s newest addition: the MAAT

-The riverbank is home to a cultural institution of great interest: the MAAT, the Museum of Art, Architecture, and Technology in Lisbon.
-It is located next to the city's old power station and its shape simulates a wave on the Tagus.
+The riverbank is home to a cultural institution of great interest: the MAAT, the Lisbon Museum of Art, Architecture, and Technology.
+It’s located next to the city’s old power plant, and its shape resembles a wave on the Tagus.
 Opened in October 2016, it hosts exhibitions by contemporary artists, architects, and thinkers.
-It is also used for some concerts and film screenings.
+It’s also used for concerts and film screenings.

-Architecturally, this building is characterized by 15,000 three-dimensional tiles that reflect the reflections of the water and by its public viewing point overlooking the other bank of the Tagus.
-The two buildings that make up the complex (Central – Electricity Museum and MAAT) are open from 11:00 a.m. to 7:00 p.m., Wednesday through Monday.
+Architecturally, this building is characterized by 15,000 three-dimensional tiles that reflect the water’s surface and by its public viewing platform overlooking the opposite bank of the Tagus.
+The two buildings that make up the complex (Central – Museum of Electricity and the MAAT) are open from 11:00 a.m. to 7:00 p.m., Wednesday through Monday.

-To round off your visit, grab a bite to eat at maat Café & Kitchen, a restaurant serving Mediterranean-style signature cuisine.
-Its specialties are fish and seafood from the Portuguese coast.
+To round out your visit, grab a bite at maat Café & Kitchen, a restaurant serving Mediterranean-style signature cuisine.
+Their specialties include fish and seafood from the Portuguese coast.

 10. Step through the gates of an iconic stadium